The VI Commissioner has the same powers and functions as the previous Victorian Commissioner for Privacy and Data Protection.

 Information usage agreements can be revoked (see pt 3 div 6 PDP Act).
 Also, organisations that are party to the arrangements must report to the VI Commissioner at least annually (see pt 3 div 6).

 The VI Commissioner can certify that an act or practice is consistent with the IPPs – or with an approved Code of Practice or information handling provision – and that a person who acts in good faith in accordance with that certificate does not contravene the PDP Act.
-An individual or organisation whose interests are affected by the certificate can apply to VCAT for a review (pt 3 div 7 PDP Act).
-For detailed information about public interest determinations, information usage arrangements and certifications, see Guidelines to Public Interest Determinations, Temporary Public Interest Determinations, Information Usage Arrangements and Certification at www.cpdp.vic.gov.au>privacy>guidelines.
+An individual or organisation whose interests are affected by the certificate can apply to VCAT for a review (pt 3 div 7).
+For detailed information about public interest determinations, information usage arrangements and certifications, see Guidelines to Public Interest Determinations, Temporary Public Interest Determinations, Information Usage Arrangements and Certification at https://ovic.vic.gov.au.

-The VI Commissioner also has a number of functions under the PDP Act in relation to protective data security and law enforcement data security.
+The VI Commissioner also has a number of functions under the PDP Act in relation to protective data security and law enforcement data security under part 4 of the PDP Act.
 While data security obligations are incorporated into IPP 4, these are additional obligations that the PDP Act requires of the Victorian public sector and law enforcement agencies.
+Part 4 does not apply to local councils, universities, public hospitals and public health services.
 The type of information that is the subject of these functions includes, but is not limited to, personal information.
-For more information about these functions, see www.cpdp.vic.gov.au.
+On 26 July 2016, the Victorian Protective Data Security Standards were formally issued.
+In March 2018, the VI Commissioner published the Victorian Protective Data Security Framework, which provides direction to the Victorian public sector on their data security obligations.
+For more information about these functions, the standards and the framework, see https://ovic.vic.gov.au.